 Relax and enjoy your lunch or dinner with a side of art.
 Spend some time in our bright and open environment during your workday or take advantage of Seattle’s sunny months in the courtyard!
 Café Frieda is open Tuesday–Sunday 11–4:30 pm, Thursday 11–6:30 pm, and has free wi-fi.

 Café Frieda is named in honor of Frieda Sondland (1921-2016), a passionate supporter of the Frye Art Museum who visited every day for many years.

 Frye Members receive 10% off all orders!
 Just present your membership card at the register.
-Member discount excludes already-discounted items such as Happy Hour and cannot be combined with other discounts/coupons.
+May not be combined with other discounts/coupons.
 Join today!

 “My husband used to come to the Frye quite often, especially in the last couple of years of his life.
 He spent hours looking at the paintings, enjoying every moment … that we came to the museum together makes me feel like I belong to the Museum, that it is part of my family.”